nycmeshnet/nycmesh.net/content/blog/how.md

 **Sustainable funding model**

-Our sustainable model is very simple- new members pay a set amount that covers average hardware costs on an install, and we ask for $20/month donation.
+Our sustainable model is very simple- new members pay a set amount that covers average hardware costs on an install, and we ask for $20 or $30/month donation.
 Nearly everyone pays this as it is very small compared to the ISP fees which start around $70/month.

 So that's it- we have an install fee to cover hardware and $20/month covers our data center rentals.
 We are lucky in that all of our bandwidth is donated.
 We don't rent an office or storage space, we don't have any employees.
 For storage, install leaders store the gear in their apartments.